Last Update:

 Summary

-In this blog post, I gave only the taste of C++20 Ranges.
+In this blog post, I gave only the taste of C++20 Ranges (and even have a quick look at C++23).

 As you can see, the idea is simple: wrap iterators into a single object - a Range and provide an additional layer of abstraction.
 Still, as with abstractions in general, we now get lots of new powerful techniques.
 The computation model is changed for algorithm composition.
 Rather than executing code in steps and creating temporary containers, we can build a view and execute it once.